brotkrueml/schema/Documentation/Developer/Events.rst

 .. note::

-   If you use TYPO3 v10 you should use the PSR-14 event above.
+   If you use TYPO3 v10 or above you should use the PSR-14 event above.
 The signal/slot will be deleted when the compatibility of this extension for TYPO3 v9 is removed in later versions.